JBoudou/Itero/doc/Install.md

 # Fetch the sources

- - Create a [GitHub account](https://github.com/join) if you don't have already one.
+ - Create a [GitHub account](https://github.com/join) if you don't have one already.

  - Create an SSH key and add it to your GitHub account by following [this guide](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).